 So you don’t become a crazy angry 40year old on social media.

-Plus, if you feel they’re deliberately ignoring your comments (which a lot of people do on Twitter), then stop commenting on their posts.
+Plus, if you believe they’re intentionally ignoring your comments – which happens a lot on Twitter – then stop commenting on their posts.

 You may also like Self-care Tips Thar are Not Spa Time And Red Lipstick.

 7. Stop making people more important than they really are